constantinpape/z5/README.md

 ### Conda

-Conda packages for the relevant systems and python versions (except python2.7 on windows) are hosted on conda-forge:
+Conda packages for the relevant systems and python versions are hosted on conda-forge:

 ```
 $ conda install -c conda-forge z5py